verygoodgraphics/vgg_docs/docs/specs/file.md

 There are two forms of file format designed for VGG, namely

 - Form 1: Zip of JSONs
-- Form 2: Streaming binary blob (WIP)
+- Form 2: Streaming binary blob (🚧)

 Both forms are essentially equivalent, differing only in file size and usage scenarios.
 Form 2 is more compact and has better support for network streaming.